Information for Bands

 At the end of your performance (after the thunderous applause has died down!) please take down your banner/flag

 Please remember to take all your belongings from the Hut- we do not want to operate a lost property service!

-All band members should make sure they are well hydrated in hot weather.
+All band members should make sure they are well-hydrated in hot weather.

 The Regent’s Bar & Kitchen and Holme Green Kiosk sell ice cream, hot and cold beverages, sandwiches and cakes.
 Band members can receive a 25% discount on the presentation of proof that they are playing on the bandstand (eg: uniform).

-Site Supervisor Phone Number – each band will receive this information via email
+Bandstand Operations Manager Phone Number – each band will receive this information via email